berkeley-abc/abc/lsv/pa1/README.md

 Please print the names of inputs returned by function `Abc_ObjName()`, and sort the inputs in an increasing order with respect to their object IDs returned by function `Abc_ObjId()` in a line.
 If there is no satisfying input, please do not print an empty line.
-That is, for example, if there is no binate input, do not print such line
+That is, for example, if there is no binate input of a node, do not print such line
 ```
 binate inputs:
 ```